 The electronic signature has become an increasingly used tool, as its contributions in efficiency and mobility are great incentives for users.

-However, as to their types, usage and legal validity of e-signatures still creates confusion among the general public.
+However, in terms of types, usage and legal validity of e-signatures there is still some confusion among the public.
 These doubts must be cleared up for this identification method to be more widely used.

 One of the main questions raised by both individuals and entities when dealing with an electronically signed document is ensuring its authenticity.

-To answer this important question, both institutions and companies in which digital signatures are a key part of their business activity have developed methods to verify the authenticity of their e-signatures.
+To answer this important question, both institutions and companies where digital signatures are key on their business activity have developed methods to verify the authenticity of their e-signatures.
 In this article we talk about them.

-What are the requirements for an electronic signature?
+What are the requirements for an electronic signature to be considered valid?

 To find out exactly what is required to determine whether an electronic signature is 100% authentic, first of all we must review in depth the concept of electronic signatures, as well as the different types of signatures conformed in both Spanish and European laws.